AdobeDocs/commerce-php/src/pages/developer/security/sensitive-information.md

 `\Magento\Framework\Encryption\EncryptorInterface` helps with hashes.
 Use `getHash()` method to generate a hash with or without a salt, depending on the second argument.
 (Using a salt is recommended.)
 Subsequently, use `isValidHash()` to compare the user-provided value to an existing hash.
-These methods handle salts, choose a secure algorithm, and will work after the Magento encryption key is updated by an admin user.
+These methods handle salts, choose a secure algorithm, and will work after the encryption key is updated by an admin user.

 ### Encrypted sensitive information